What is IOTA? – Complete Guide on IOTA

 David Sonstebo is the founder of IOTA.
 He is regarded in business as a serial entrepreneur, with a huge passion for disruptive technologies.
 Sonstebo believes that IOTA was needed to provide a “paradigm shift” towards the Internet of Things by creating a “de facto standardised ‘Ledger of Everything’”.

-The long-term vision of Sonstebo and the rest of the IOTA Foundation is to create a cryptocurrency and an overall infrastructure that will foster data exchange between smart devices that populate the Internet of Things.
+The long-term vision of Sonstebo and the rest of the IOTA Foundation is to create a system capable of fostering data exchange between all of the smart devices around the globe.

 Instead, this consensus mechanism is based on each participant confirming two randomly chosen previous transactions whenever they make a new transaction.
 Therefore, every user actively participates in the process of achieving consensus on the current state of the ledger.
 This also means that the network should become faster and more secure as new participants join.